pinax-network/substreams_firehose/README.md

 - [ ] UX

 **TODO:**
-* Cleanup multi-channel extractor
+* Clean-up multi-channel extractor
-* Test perfomance between extractors
 * Add architectures description
+* Support more chains
+  - Automatic endpoint detection (no .env variable loading)
 * Add more examples to README.md
+* Integrate Substreams as an alternative to Firehose (?)
+  - Can the pipeline remain mostly the same ?
 * Drop the generator requirement for block processors (?)
 * Investigate functools and other more abstract modules for block processor modularity (?)
-  + Possibility of 3 stages:
+  - Possibility of 3 stages:
-  + Pre-processing (e.g. load some API data)
+  - Pre-processing (e.g. load some API data)
-  + Process (currently implemented)
+  - Process (currently implemented)
-  + Post-processing (e.g. adding more data to transactions)
+  - Post-processing (e.g. adding more data to transactions)

 ## Github Actions workflow